multimatum-Team/multimatum/reports/sprint8.md

 Firebase email actions to send invites for people to join our group.

 ### Lenny
+This week I finish to implement notifications by adding a modification menu to the deadline modification activity.
+I also make notification enable/disable in setting functionnal.
+Next week I'll work on the user story about adding additionnal data to deadline such as pdf or images.

 ### Léo
 I refactored and finished the dark mode feature.
 I centralized every